redhat-developer/vscode-java/README.md

 Setting the JDK
 ===============
+## Java Tooling JDK
+This JDK will be used to launch the Java Language Server.
+And by default, will also be used to compile your projects.

-The path to the Java Development Kit is searched in the following order:
+The path to the Java Development Kit can be specified by the `java.home` setting in VS Code settings (workspace/user settings).
+If not specified, it is searched in the following order until a JDK meets current minimum requirement.

-- the `java.home` setting in VS Code settings (workspace then user settings)
 - the `JDK_HOME` environment variable
 - the `JAVA_HOME` environment variable
 - on the current system path

-This JDK will be used to launch the Java Language Server.
-And by default, will be used to compile your projects.
+## Project JDKs
 If you need to compile your projects against a different JDK version, it's recommended you configure the `java.configuration.runtimes` property in your user settings, eg:

 ```json